What is Big Data Technology?

 - Document databases: It stores data in the form of documents that can contain many different key-value pairs.

-- Graph stores: It stores data that’s usually stored in the form of network such as social media data.
+- Graph stores: It stores data that’s usually stored in the form of the network such as social media data.

 - Key-value stores: These are the simplest NoSQL databases.
 Each and Every single item in the database is stored as an attribute name (or ‘key’), along with its value.